-Trividh Patel has about 15 years of experience in Business Analysis and Consulting in IT services industry.
+Trividh Patel has over 15 years of experience in Business Analysis and Consulting in IT services industry.

 He has worked for leading IT Services companies as Business Architect, Lead/ Sr. Business Analyst, and as IT Project Manager.
 He has executed several business analysis projects for reputed organizations from USA, UK, Europe, Middle East, Japan and India.
 He has good track record of leading team of Business Analysts to deliver business analysis projects.